myang29/COMP90024-Assign2/analysis/readme.md

 # Sentiment Analysis
 ## 1. Introduction

-A python based sentiment analysis system which preprocesses raw data, conducts sentiment analysis by Naive Bayes combined with textblob and keywords, and matches twitter which inside the VIC state by corresponding SA2 polygon.
+A python based sentiment analysis system which preprocesses raw twitter data from eight Australian Capital city and conducts sentiment analysis by Naive Bayes combined with textblob and keywords.

 The sentiment Analysis system contains 5 files: